liflab/beepbeep-3-book/pre-markdown/basic/README.md

 ## Pulling events

 There are two ways to interact with a processor.
+The first is by getting a hold of the processor's output pipe, and by repeatedly asking for new events.
+The action of requesting a new output event is called **pulling**, and this mode of operation is called *pull mode*.

-The following code snippet shows a first example of processor called {@link jdc:ca.uqac.lif.cep.QueueSource QueueSource}.
+Let us instantiate a simple processor and pull events from it.
+The following code snippet shows such a thing, using a processor called {@link jdc:ca.uqac.lif.cep.QueueSource QueueSource}.

 {@snipm basic/QueueSourceUsage.java}{/}